Railroad officer fatally shoots man after Chick-fil-A crash

 LINCOLN, Neb.
-(AP) - Police say a uniformed railroad officer fatally shot a disgruntled customer who rammed his truck into a Chick-fil-A restaurant in Nebraska.
+(AP) - A uniformed railroad officer fatally shot a disgruntled customer who rammed his truck into a Chick-fil-A restaurant in Nebraska, police said Tuesday.

+Officers called Tuesday afternoon to the Chick-fil-A arrived to find a crashed pickup truck inside the restaurant and a BNSF officer performing CPR on a man who later died, Lincoln police said a written statement.

-Witnesses told investigators that the chaos began around 1 p.m.
-Tuesday when a man caused a disturbance in the Lincoln fast-food restaurant and was escorted out.
-The man then got in his truck and drove it backward into the business.
+Witnesses told investigators the chaos began around 1 p.m.
+Tuesday when a man caused a disturbance in the fast-food restaurant.

+A teenage worker at the restaurant told the Lincoln Journal Star that the man was flipping tables, punching customers and throwing food in the restaurant’s dining room while screaming profanities about a sandwich.

+The man was escorted out by another restaurant patron.
+Witnesses said the man then got in his truck and drove it backward, crashing into front part of the business.
 No one inside was hurt.

-Police say the man got out of his truck and was confronted by the BNSF officer, who fired his gun after being threatened with a weapon.
-Police did not describe the weapon, but witnesses told the Lincoln Journal Star that the man had a stun gun.
+Witnesses told police the man got out of his truck and began chasing customers.
+That’s when he was confronted by the BNSF officer, who said he fired his gun after being threatened with a weapon.
+Police did not describe the weapon, but one witness told the newspaper that the man attacked the officer with a stun gun.
+Neither the man nor the BNSF officer has been named.

-Police say officers arrived to find the BNSF officer performing CPR on the man, who later died.

 Information from: Lincoln Journal Star, http://www.journalstar.com